practicaldsc/fa24/index.md

 ---

-The plot below is interactive!
-Click to drag.
+### Examples

+The plots below are interactive, and involve examples we'll work on in the class.

 <center>